 Residents of the town of Ocoee, Fla., before the 1920 massacre

 Ocoee, Fla., was founded in the 1850s near Starke Lake as a camp for farmworkers located close to Lake Apopka in Orange County near Orlando.
-It is also the scene were an estimated 70 African Americans were massacred during the early part of the 20th century.
+It is also the scene where an estimated 70 African Americans were massacred during the early part of the 20th century.

 In a 2010 article written by Paul Ortiz entitled “Ocoee, Florida: Remembering ‘the single bloodiest day in modern U.S. political history,'” he wrote, “well-organized group of paramilitaries killed and drove African Americans out of the town.
 Houses were torched, and refugees streamed out of western Orange County for days.”